GoogleCloudPlatform/professional-services/examples/cryptorealtime/README.md

 Should return many rows of crypto trades data that the frontend project will read for it's dashboard.

-## Ideas To Add
-Subnetworking configuration for invidiual workers for lower latency responses

 ## External libraries used to connnect to exchanges
 https://github.com/bitrich-info/xchange-stream

-Copyright Google 2018